- Contacting the Attendance Office

 It is school policy that any student being excused early from school must be picked up by a parent/guardian in the school’s main office.
 Anyone picking up a student for an early dismissal must be listed on his/her emergency card and MUST show picture identification before the student can be released.
 In order to maintain a productive learning environment for all students, the office will not call the classroom and interrupt instruction to remind an individual student of an early dismissal.

-All classrooms are equipped with functioning clocks, and students are expected to report to the office at the given time of their dismissal.
+All classrooms are equipped with functioning clocks, and students are expected to report to the BMS Office at the given time of their dismissal.
 Students issued early dismissals are informed of the no classroom interruption procedures.

 If a student is absent the day of a scheduled extra-curricular activity and/or athletic event, he/she is not permitted to participate or attend the activity or event.
 Students are eligible to participate in these activities if they are present for at least four class periods.
 Any student who is serving an out-of-school suspension is NOT permitted to attend after school activities or athletic events.